marlovss/ParClassifier/README.md

    - a serialized pre-trained word embedding model compatible with gensim and memory mapped for fast loading, i.e. a gensim KeyedVectors model (c.f. [https://radimrehurek.com/gensim/] and [https://radimrehurek.com/gensim/models/keyedvectors.html]);
    - a serialized IDF dictionary (dict: vocabulary -> value)
    - (possibly) a serialized Skip-Thoughts models, trained using Daniel Watson's implementation (c.f. [https://github.com/danielwatson6/skip-thoughts]) using the same word embeddings model used for processing the input.
+(A ST model used in the experiments, trained using Hartmann et al's Word2vwc skipgram model with 300 dim is available at <a href="https://drive.google.com/drive/folders/1HrQqevtT9SaXZGbx0RB6fVFKazR3OWCz?usp=sharing">Here</a>)
    - (possibly) an Elmo model (c.f. https://allennlp.org/elmo)

 ### Evaluating Sentence Representations